gpeterson78/beetroot/README.md

-#in progress work, do not use
+# work in progress, do not use unless you want to break things

 # beetroot
 Self-hosted infrastructure stack for families and small groups; local-first, container-based, and deeply rooted.